Install DietPi on Proxmox BASH script

 Git Repo GitHub - dazeb/proxmox-dietpi-installer: A Proxmox Helper Script to install DietPi in Proxmox

-The installer just needs to know where to store the VM disk.
+The installer just needs to know where to store the VM disk and the storage type.
 The rest is automatic.

 Ping @StephanStS @HolgerTB as you both use Proxmox quite heavily :slight_smile: